Installation¶

 software without relying on a Python interpreter.
 The code is installed

-as a shared library which register itself with torch when loaded, the
+as a shared library which register itself with torch when loaded, with

-corresponding header files and a CMake integration allowing you to use
+the corresponding header files and a CMake integration allowing you to

 .